 Place the pudding bowl carefully in the slow cooker and pour just boiled water into the slow cooker bowl so that it comes ¾ of the way up the pudding bowl.

-Place the lid on and cook for 3 hours on High.
+Place the lid on and cook for 3 hours on High or for 2 hrs 30 minutes steaming in a saucepan or steamer.

 To serve take it carefully out of the slow cooker.
 Remove the lid and invert the pudding onto a large serving plate.
 Let the pudding release.
 Tap the top of the bowl if nothing is happening.
 I put the plate on top of the bowl and very carefully rotate so the plate is on the bottom and then slowly lift the bowl clear.